lucasfurno/docs_en/edge-firewall/index.md

 #### With the Edge Firewall you can:

-- Create *whitelists*, *blacklists* and *greylists* based on either the IP/CIDR address or the ASN or location of the user;
+- create *whitelists*, *blacklists* and *greylists* based on either the IP/CIDR address or the ASN or location of the user;
-- Protect your applications from the *Tor* network;
+- protect your applications from the *Tor* network;
-- Limit the access rate to an application to avoid *brute force* attacks;
+- limit the access rate to an application to avoid *brute force* attacks;
-- Mitigate Denial of Service attacks (*DDoS*);
+- mitigate Denial of Service attacks (*DDoS*);
-- Protect applications from *OWASP* Top 10 threats;
+- protect applications from *OWASP* Top 10 threats;
-- Add your own source code protection or content access controls, to be run from Edge Firewall;
+- add your own source code protection or content access controls, to be run from Edge Firewall;
-- Integrate third-party software to be run in the Edge Firewall.
+- integrate third-party software to be run in the Edge Firewall.
 For example, market-leading solutions against *credential stuffing*, *account takeover attempts*, *price*, and *contact scraping*, etc.

 > 1. [How it works](#how-does-it-work)
 > 2. [Edge Firewall Modules](#edge-firewall-modules)